Monuments of Kosovo: Monasteries

 Monastery of Banjska is a Serbian Orthodox monastery, founded by the Serbian king Stefan Uroš II Milutin between 1313 and 1317.
 It is located in the Banjska village in municipality of Mitrovica.
 The medieval monastery was built on the foundations of an earlier sacral Paleo-Christian church, used by Albanian Christians.
 The western influences are evident on the remains of architecture and sculpture.
 The church design was influenced by Adriatic coast Romanesque architecture.
 In 1948, while Kosovo was in Yugoslavia, the monastery was declared a Monument of Culture of Exceptional Importance under status number "СК 1371".
 It is also a protected monument with the status number "0301-551/90" by the Republic of Kosovo.

-Patriarchate of Peć is a Serbian Orthodox monastery located in the municipality of Peć with some buildings thought to originate in the 13th century, near Rugova valley and is one of the most outstanding complexes from Medieval period.
+Patriarchate of Peć is a Serbian Orthodox monastery located in the municipality of Peja with some buildings thought to originate in the 13th century, near Rugova valley and is one of the most outstanding complexes from Medieval period.
 It consists of Saint Apostles Church (13th century), Saint Demetry and Saint Nicolas Church (14th century) which all have the same narthex and monumental narrative style.
-In the 13th century, the Serbian Orthodox Church adapted, reconstructed, and transformed the church of Saint Apostles in Peć for their needs.
+In the 13th century, the Serbian Orthodox Church adapted, reconstructed, and transformed the church of Saint Apostles in Peja for their needs.
 This church had a stone-masonry roman style (processed and dressed stones) with opening massive walls and small windows that represent the core of the complex of the Patriarchate of Peć.

 In 1990, the Patriarchate of Peć was added to Serbia's "Monument of Culture of Exceptional Importance" list, and on 13 July 2006 it was placed on UNESCO's World Heritage List as an extension of the Visoki Dečani site which was overall placed on the List of World Heritage in Danger.

 Visoki Dečani is a Serbian Orthodox monastery located near Dečani.
 It was founded in 14th century by Stefan Dečanski, King of Serbia.
 The monastery's main architect was Fra Vita, a Franciscan friar from the Montenegrin coastal town of Kotor.
 It is managed by the Serbian Orthodox Eparchy of Raška and Prizren.
 The monastery has been under the legal protection of Serbia since 1947 with a designation of Cultural Monument of Exceptional Importance.
 The monastery is part of the World Heritage site named "Medieval Monuments in Kosovo".